astkout/todolist/README.md

-# todolist
+# ToDoList
-A daily ToDo reminder.
+ A daily To Do reminder